Petemab/WDI_LDN_PROJECT4/readMe.md

 * I would have loved to have included a feature to share the events via email/text with something like nodemailer.

-* Adding Google Routes to show distance between bars and venues would also lift the app a bit.
+* Adding Google Routes to show distance between bars and venues would also lift the app.

-* I would have also like dot have expanded the app to allow users to save favourite comedians and search for events specific to that comic.
+* I would have also liked to have expanded the app to allow users to save favourite comedians and search for events specific to that comic.
 Ideally also it would have been fun to try and create a 'night in' feature, where users could search for comedy shows on TV/Netflix and perhaps also browse take-aways via the Just Eat api!